86challenge/rules/rules.typ

 #boxed[
   === Free Modifications
-  - Any spherical bushings, including strut top mounts
   - Any alignment bolt/kit
   - #highlight[Any altered suspension mounting points and suspension lengths]
-  - #highlight[Any wheel spacers]
   - Any bolt-on chassis bracing
+  - Any spherical bushings, including strut top mounts
   - Any sway bars
+  - #highlight[Any wheel spacers]
-  - OEM-style, non-adjustable dampers with fixed spring perches and unaltered valving ]
+  - OE-style, non-adjustable dampers with fixed spring perches and unaltered valving ]

 #aside[Take points for EACH applicable row:]